🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Rituals: Morning tea by the window, evening journaling in your nook, or a weekly plant-care hour.

-FYI, these are the details that make guests say, “Why does it feel so good in here?”
+FYI, these are the small details that make guests ask why it feels so good in here.

 • Big pieces: Wood headboard, wool rug, rattan light fixture.